tdwg/bii/projects/README.md

   server:  MySQL version 5.5.44-MariaDB

 A PDF of field descriptions (data table columns) was printed from the online documentation.

+Typo3 supported version management, so previous versions of records were retained and the raw data contain multiple entries for any record that was edited.

 ### Credits
 Concept and direction: Lee Belbin [![image](https://static.tdwg.org/images/ORCIDiD_icon16x16.png) https://orcid.org/0000-0001-8900-6203](https://orcid.org/0000-0001-8900-6203)